josh-h/sailmq/docs/en/Configuration_System.md

     -XX:MaxDirectMemorySize=15g

-If you don’t care about the boot time of RocketMQ broker, pre-touch the Java heap to make sure that every page will be allocated during JVM initialization is a better choice.
+If you don’t care about the boot time of SailMQ broker, pre-touch the Java heap to make sure that every page will be allocated during JVM initialization is a better choice.
 Those who don’t care about the boot time can enable it:

     -XX:+AlwaysPreTouch